Early Childhood Education

 Art is not only critical for the development of a well rounded child, but art is also linked to science and technology.
 Just consider the science of sound and music, or the beauty of optics and photography, light and color, patterns, and shapes.
 Children will learn dimensions through sculpture and math through patterns and shapes, all while expressing personal creativity.
-Literacy is integrated in our daily activities, including reading about topics related to our daily STEM lesson.
+Literacy is integrated in our daily activities, including reading about topics related to our monthly STEM theme.

 Arts & Literacy

 Why should kids speak at least two languages?
 Research shows that being bilingual improves cognitive abilities in the brain, and we are all for that!
 At Copernicus, your child will be exposed to both English and Spanish.
 We believe that providing the foundations in their native language is crucial in order for students to transfer those skills into a second language.
 Our goal is for kids to gain comfort in both languages during their time with us.
 Our model is influenced by the Gomez and Gomez dual language method.
 Check out this Ted ED Video based on current research on brain responses to bilingualism.